Step 1: Supplies and Prep

 around the pop-up steps.
 You might stamp more images of the cutout,

-add a greeting or write a message. use your imagination!
+add a greeting or write a message.
+Use your imagination!

+That's it!
 Your pop-up card is done!